Code-Institute-Submissions/The-Dublin-School-of-Drums--MS1/README.md

 by clicking on the square in the lower left corner for the user to see the building as it looks in reality.
 If the user wishes they can click on the link title 'see larger map' which will open up a larger view of the map in a new tab if they find the map presented on the Contact page unreadable.
-* The website [Link to resonsivedesign.is](https://www.responsivedesign.is) was used as well as the inspect tool in Google Chrome throughout the development to ensure the sites responsiveness across device sizes.
+* The website [Responsivedesign.is](https://www.responsivedesign.is) was used as well as the inspect tool in Google Chrome throughout the development to ensure the sites responsiveness across device sizes.
 * The code syntax was tested for errors using the W3C Mark Up Validator and W3C CSS Validator.
 This was to ensure that the code was valid and worked properly.
 [Link to W3C Mark up Validator](https://www.validator.w3.org/#validate_by_input), [Link to Css validator](http://www.jigsaw.w3.org/css-validator/#validate_by_input)
-* The code itself was indented for easier future adjustments using [Link to Web Formatter](https://www.webformatter.com/css)
+* The code itself was indented for easier future adjustments using this [Web Formatter](https://www.webformatter.com/css)